-Today, visitors can climb the Asinelli Tower 498 steps to enjoy panoramic views of Bologna.
+Today, if you visit Bologna, you can climb the Asinelli Tower 498 steps to enjoy panoramic views of Bologna.
 It is a great place to appreciate Bologna’s vibrant history and architectural heritage truly.
 The tower’s imposing height and medieval charm make it a notable attraction in Bologna.
-Also, read Don’t Miss These Top 10 Attractions If You’re Spending a Day in Bologna Italy

 3. Torre del Mangia (Siena)

 Situated in Piazza del Campo (the historic centre of Siena), Torre del Mangia offers stunning views of the picturesque medieval city of Siena in central Italy.
 Completed in 1348, the tower reaches a height of 88 meters (289 feet) and was constructed as a symbol of civic pride in this small town.

 You can climb the tower for breathtaking views of Siena’s historic center and the surrounding Tuscan countryside.
 While ascending, guests can appreciate the tower’s Gothic architectural style, featuring white and red bricks, which adds to its historic charm and makes it a must-visit destination.

 At the time, regulations prohibited the construction of towers exceeding the height of Torre della Rognosa.
 However, several prosperous families acquired plots nearby to build towers of similar stature.

 Related Reading: Is Siena Worth Visiting?
 A Complete Traveler’s Guide